chrishumboldt/Rocket-Flicker/README.md

 </head>
 ```

-Once included, create the neccessary HTML and call Flickerplate by referencing the containing class in your javascript file.
+Once included, create the neccessary HTML and call Flickerplate by referencing the containing class in your Javascript file.

 Javascript call: